 Your local board of education must adopt and implement policies and procedures concerning truants, which must include:

-The holding of a meeting with you and your truant child and appropriate school personnel to review and evaluate the reasons for your child’s truancy, provided such meeting is held no later than 10 school days after your child’s fourth unexcused absence in any month or tenth unexcused absence in a school year.
+- A meeting with you, your child, and appropriate school personnel to review and evaluate the reasons for your child’s truancy, provided such meeting is held no later than 10 school days after your child’s fourth unexcused absence in any month or tenth unexcused absence in a school year;

-- Coordinating services with referrals of children to community agencies providing child and family services.
+- Coordinating services for your child, with referrals to community agencies that provide child and family services;

-Obtaining from you annually at the beginning of the school year and upon any enrollment during the school year, as a parent of a child in a grade from kindergarten to eight, a telephone number or other means of contact.
+- Obtaining from you annually at the beginning of the school year and upon any enrollment during the school year, as a parent of a child in a grade from kindergarten to eight, a telephone number or other means of contact; and

-A system of monitoring individual unexcused absences of children in grades kindergarten to eight, ensuring that whenever a child fails to report to school on a regularly scheduled school day and no indication has been received by school personnel that you, the parent, are aware of his or her absence, that a reasonable effort is made by school personnel or volunteers under the direction of school personnel to notify you, by telephone.
+- A system of monitoring individual unexcused absences of your child, in grades kindergarten to eight, ensuring that whenever your child fails to report to school on a regularly scheduled school day and no indication has been received by school personnel that you, the parent, are aware of his or her absence, that a reasonable effort is made by school personnel or volunteers under the direction of school personnel to notify you by telephone.

 What if as a parent or guardian I fail to comply with the school policies and procedures regarding truancy?

-If a parent fails to attend a truancy meeting regarding your child’s truant status or cooperate with the school to attempt to solve he truancy problem, then the superintendent of your school district must file a written complaint with the Connecticut Superior Court.
+If you fail to attend a truancy meeting regarding your child’s truant status or cooperate with the school to attempt to solve the truancy problem, then the superintendent of your school district must file a written complaint with the Connecticut Superior Court.

 Conn.
 Gen. Stat.
 Ann. §10-184.